babrar/Gitkeeper/README.md

 ## Specifications
 **Pre-commit**
-Checks and blocks commits that contain (as of last update) :
+checks and blocks commits that contain (as of last update) :
 - Binary files
 - Oversized files
 - Tabs in source files